-PHP (Hypertext Preprocessor) is an popular programming language generally used for the web development.
-It was originally developed by the Danish-Canadian programmer Rasmus Lerdorf in year 1994.
-It can be used either via the command line or used with the popular web servers like Apache or Nginx.
-Apache has PHP module to directly run php files but Nginx required PHP-FPM package to work with PHP files.
+PHP (Hypertext Preprocessor) is a popular programming language generally used for web development.
+It was originally developed by the Danish-Canadian programmer Rasmus Lerdorf in the year 1994.
+It can be used either via the command line or used with popular web servers like Apache or Nginx.
+Apache has a PHP module to directly run PHP files but Nginx required a PHP-FPM package to work with PHP files.

-This tutorial will help you to check PHP version installed on your system.
-Also what is the active version of PHP on command line as well as the check PHP version used by Apache or Nginx.
-As we can install multiple php versions on single system, it can be the there are different version’s active on CLI and Web servers.
+This tutorial will help you to check the PHP version installed on your system.
+Also, what is the active version of PHP on the command line as well as the check PHP version used by Apache or Nginx?
+As we can install multiple PHP versions on a single system, it can be the there are different version’s active on CLI and Web servers.

 Check PHP Version (CLI)

-By default there can be one default PHP version can used with standard binary.
-To check PHP version currently active on command line, execute the following command on terminal:
+By default, there can be one default PHP version that can use with standard binary.
+To check the PHP version currently active on the command line, execute the following command on the terminal:

-On Ubuntu and Debian systems, you can also access other version by pointing their versions like: php7.2 or php7.3 etc.
+On Ubuntu and Debian systems, you can also access another version by pointing their versions like: php7.2 or php7.3 etc.

 Check PHP Version (Apache/Nginx)

-Its okay, if the current active php version on command line is different that version used by the Apache or Nginx web servers.
-It’s also possible that two virtual hosts can use diffrent-2 PHP versions by using PHP-FPM.
+This is fine that, the current active PHP version on the command line is different than the version used by the Apache or Nginx web servers.
+It’s also possible that two virtual hosts can use different-2 PHP versions by using PHP-FPM.

 Then create and edit a PHP script file in your favorite text editor: